bybrand/oauth2-frontapp/README.md

         // Error, make redirect or message.
     }

-    // Use this to interact with an API on the users behalf echo $token->getToken();
+    // Use this to interact with an API on the users behalf. echo $token->getToken();
+    echo $token->getRefreshToken();
 }
 ```
 Please, for more information see the PHP League's general usage examples.